Supporting Yazidis on their return to their ancestral land

 This lack of assistance adds to the existing challenges faced by the Yazidi community, particularly those returning to Sinjar.
 Despite these difficulties discouraging most Yazidis from returning to Sinjar, many Yazidi families are determined to return to their homes and rebuild their lives.
 However, those who have returned reside in tents or damaged houses devoid of basic necessities, which were once cherished homes.

 Therefore, HOME is dedicated to contributing to the rebuilding of the Yazidi community throughout Sinjar.
-The project aims to gather the funds from the sales of the photographs and donations to support as many families as possible by dedicating all of the raised funds to purchasing or repairing household fittings and structures, respectively, including doors, windows, walls, and roofs.
+The project aims to gather the funds and donations to support as many families as possible by dedicating all of the raised funds to purchasing or repairing household fittings and structures, respectively, including doors, windows, walls, and roofs.

 Kocho, Sinjar

-HOME showcases 12 35mm black and white film photographs of the Yazidi village of Kocho in Sinjar.
+HOME began as an online fundraising photo exhibition that showcased 12 35mm black and white film photographs of the Yazidi village of Kocho in Sinjar.
 The photographs were taken by filmmaker and artist Yad Deen during a visit to the village of Kocho, which was motivated by his reading Yazidi survivor and Nobel Peace Prize laureate, Nadia Murad’s autobiography, The Last Girl.

 “One of the places I felt most compelled to visit was the school of Kocho.
 I have been haunted by the shattered dreams of a little girl who once expected to become a teacher, only to find her entire village forcibly gathered there for what would later become their horrifying fate” (Yad Deen, 2023).